Sciatic Pain Relief Center in Austin

 Steroid Injections

-If sciatica symptoms do not improve significantly with over-the-counter or prescribed medications, your doctor may inject your sciatic nerve roots with corticosteroid medication.
+If sciatica symptoms do not improve significantly with over-the-counter or prescribed medications, your doctor may inject your sciatic nerve roots with corticosteroid medication to help you experience relief.

 Physical Therapy